skytin1004/Unlocking-Azure-AI/docs/01/building-a-basic-chatbot-with-azure-openai-python.md

 In this turorial, we'll build a simple chatbot that uses Azure OpenAI to generate responses to user queries.

 > [!NOTE]
-> You can find the full example of this chatbot, including the code and .env template, Link to the [GitHub repository](../../src/01/basic-chatbot/python/example.py)
+> You can find the full example of this chatbot, including the code and .env template, Link to the [example.py](../../src/01/basic-chatbot/python/example.py) and [.env template](../../src/01/basic-chatbot/python/.env.template).

 ## Overview